Craig Bellamy (rugby league): Background

-Bellamy was born 3 October 1959 in Portland, New South Wales, Australia.
+Bellamy was born and raised in Portland, New South Wales, Australia.
+His childhood nickname was 'Ned' because he was "as wild as Ned Kelly."

+When Bellamy was a young adult, his father Norm died in a workplace accident.

 Playing career

 He played his early junior football for Portland Colts.
 Bellamy also played for Oberon Tigers in the Country Rugby League as a teenager before moving to Macquarie United in the Newcastle Rugby League in 1979.

-The Canberra Raiders signed Bellamy in their début season, 1982.
+The Canberra Raiders signed Bellamy in their debut season, 1982.
 He played the majority of his career in the centres but was also used as a utility player, appearing at times as fullback, winger, five-eighth and lock.
 After the Raiders won the 1989 NSWRL season's Grand Final (which he wasn't selected for), Bellamy travelled with the Raiders to England for the 1989 World Club Challenge, but didn't play in the loss to Widnes at Old Trafford.

-After winning the 1990 premiership with the Raiders, Bellamy spent 1991 with Turvey Park in Wagga Wagga as captain/coach in the Group 9 Competition, and also had a stint playing in England for Swinton, before returning to Canberra for one last year in 1992.
+After winning the 1990 premiership with the Raiders, Bellamy spent 1991 with Turvey Park in Wagga Wagga as captain/coach in the Group 9 Competition, he was also the Riverina Rugby League Captain and also had a stint playing in England for Swinton, before returning to Canberra for one last year in 1992.

 Coaching career

 1990s

-In 1995, Bellamy coached the Canberra Raiders' President's Cup team to a premiership win.
-In 1998 he became performance co-ordinator and assistant coach to Wayne Bennett at the Brisbane Broncos.
+In 1995, Bellamy coached the Canberra Raiders' Presidents Cup team to a premiership win.
+In 1997 he became performance co-ordinator and assistant coach to Wayne Bennett at the Brisbane Broncos.
 That year they won the 1998 NRL Grand final.

 2000s

 In 2002, when Broncos' head coach Wayne Bennett was on State of Origin duty with the Queensland Maroons, Bellamy gained NRL experience as a head coach.
 Forced to field a team full of young players due to the regular side's representative commitments, the 'Baby Broncos' upset the Wests Tigers.
 The Tigers were a leading candidate to sign Bellamy as their coach for the 2003 season, although he ultimately joined Melbourne after Mark Murray was sacked.
 In his third season as an NRL coach with the Storm, Bellamy started coaching the Country Origin team with a loss in 2005.
-His work with Wayne Bennett extended to international level when he was appointed assistant to Bennett for the Australian Test team during the 2005 Rugby League Tri-Nations tournament, and was often seen 'running the water' to players on the field.
-Bellamy was considered a leading candidate to coach the Queensland Maroons in 2006, but his selection was opposed by many former players, including Arthur Beetson, and was ultimately vetoed due to the fact he was a New South Welshman.
 He coached New South Wales Country to victory and his club, Melbourne won the 2006 minor premiership and reached the 2006 National Rugby League grand final, but finished as runners-up to former mentor Bennett's Brisbane Broncos.
 In the post season Bellamy continued as Kangaroos assistant coach, now under Ricky Stuart for the 2006 Tri Nations series.
 The following season Country lost but the Storm were minor premiers and reached the 2007 NRL grand final, in which they defeated the Manly Warringah Sea Eagles 34–8 to become premiers.
 They were however later stripped of the title by the NRL.